Portland Arts Week - Reading

 27

-Odd Garden party
+Odd Garden Party

 Do you stop to smell the roses?
 Smell them until you sneeze?
 Do you wait for the forsythia?
 Have a favorite shade of rhododendron?
 Well, we’ve got the goods for Portlanders and all those who hold a poetic love for plants with The Odd Guide to the Flowers of Portland.